PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   and normalization-Pad sequence;
 - `fa33fd67` shares state across the terminal hard-activation and optional generic-Transpose pair;
-- the current checkpoint shares state across the conditional generic- Transpose, late Mean/SPP/Gather, and constant-fold/Cast sequence.
+- `57d79e3b` shares state across the conditional generic-Transpose, late Mean/SPP/Gather, and constant-fold/Cast sequence;
+- the current checkpoint makes `ArtifactPlan` the only request input to artifact controls and progress planning.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain